codetent/confless/README.md

 ### Environment Variables

 Load configuration from environment variables with a specified prefix.
-Environment variable names are converted to dot-separated paths.

 ```go
 // Register environment variables with prefix "APP"
 confless.RegisterEnv("APP")
 ```

-**Naming Convention:**
+**Key Naming Convention:**
 - Environment variables use underscores: `APP_DATABASE_HOST`
+- They start with the specified prefix: `APP_`
+- Array items are represented by their index: `APP_ITEMS_0`
-- They are converted to dot notation to represent a path: `database.host`
+- They are converted to dot notation to represent a path to fields: `database.host`
-- Arrays are represented as a dot-separated list of indices: `items.0`
-- Tag annotations can be used to override the key
-- The prefix is removed: `APP_` → removed

 **Example:**
 ```go